 It is important that this person would need to be careful to try and avoid creating a financial association with their partner if they want to guarantee that their credit score would remain unaffected by that issue.

-Age of the applicants is relevant and has an effect on the mortgage calculation.
-If you have one applicant aged in their 50’s for example, buying with a younger partner then it’s possible if the younger applicant is a good earner that they could borrow more as a sole applicant.
+The age of the applicants is relevant and has an effect on the mortgage calculation.
+If you have one applicant aged in their 50s for example, buying with a younger partner then it’s possible if the younger applicant is a good earner that they could borrow more as a sole applicant.

 It may be that there are stamp duty or other tax implications which would lead to an applicant preferring to apply on their own.

-Particularly if the couple were to divorce and the question of ownership and their rights to the share in the home is then raised.
+Particularly if the couple were to divorce and the question of ownership and their rights to share in the home is then raised.
+This is when getting specialist mortgage advice in Leicester is essential.